Online chat is a tool that sits on your website and enables customers to interact with you directly in real time.

-It’s the little box on the right hand side of the Tourism Tribes website that enables you to chat with me online!
+It’s the little box on the right-hand side of the Tourism Tribes website that enables you to chat with me online!

-What are the benefits for your business?
+What are the benefits of live chat?

 Increased customer satisfaction

-The main benefit is increased consumer satisfaction, a live conversation is a more efficient use of your time and more likely to end in a conversion.
+A live conversation is a more efficient use of your time and more likely to end in a conversion.
 The immediacy of your response tells your customer you’re serious about your business and their needs.
 It enables customers to ask specific questions and source additional information that may or may not be on your website.

 Development of trust